 Bish guide to sexualities: Queer, Straight, Gay, Asexual, Lesbian, Bi ….
 Also why some people love labels and others not.

 This is about trying to explain some of these terms and labels, but I’ll also try to explain how people can think very differently about they feel about their labels.
 We make lots of assumptions on people based on labels and often we use labels to label people.
 I’m using them here to help explain them, but let’s let people make up their minds about who they are.
 It’s not your job to tell people what their label is.

 If someone tells you they are [insert label] – believe them.

-I’m using the terms ‘men’ and ‘women’ in this piece for clarity, but as I’ve already written about there are cis men and trans men and cis and trans women and non-binary and intersex people too.
+I’m using the terms ‘men’ and ‘women’ in this piece for clarity but just assume that I’m talking about both cis and trans men and women.
 Ok?
 Let’s crack on …

 Also known as heterosexual.
 Most people would probably describe themselves as ‘straight’.